crilab/dva128_tentamensportal/_uppgifter/upprepningar/higher_lower/english.md

 If the user guesses correctly, the program should print the number of guesses and then terminate.

+In case of invalid input, display an error message and let the user try again.

 A sample solution is shown below: